![]() |

 Mexico One Escudos from the 1715 Fleet (Scroll down for a brief history of Mexican Gold Cobs, 1679-1732)

 Notice in the shield that the pomegranate of Granada looks like an inset pearl.
 The effect is even more striking in the hand.
-The crude planchet and engraving remind me of a 1690's Carlos II issue, but assayer Jose Eustaquino's initial (J) is clear beneath the mint mark (M)--J takes office in 1705-- and the slooping curve of a 9 is visible just to the left of a large oval stop.
-Some gold cobs don't belong in a wedged in plastic slab and this is one of them.
-If the buyer of this coin absolutely needs it encapsulated, I suppose I will accommodate him, but what a shame.
+The crude planchet and engraving remind me of a 1690's Carlos II issue, but the top of assayer Jose de Leon's initial (J) is clear beneath the mint mark (M)--J takes office in 1705 on the death of his brother Manuel (assayer L).
+Some gold cobs don't belong wedged in a plastic slab and this is one of them.
+Ex Stacks, Bowers, Ponterio Sale 164 (1/6/12), lot 905.

 Available.
 Price on request.